-There are times when I’ve suddenly realised I don’t know something that everyone else seems to know.
-Does that happen to you?
-I have life skill gaps in my knowledge, and it can be dang uncomfortable!
+HAVE YOU EVER SUDDENLY realized you don’t know something that everyone else seems to know?
+There can be life skill gaps in your knowledge, and it can be dang uncomfortable!

 Kitchen skills aside, sometimes, I discovered I had more serious life skill gaps.
 I remember some relational gaps when I had absolutely no idea.
 One area I floundered was learning to appropriately relate to males as a young married woman.